microsoft/mimalloc/readme.md

 - __first-class heaps__: efficiently create and use multiple heaps to allocate across different regions.
   A heap can be destroyed at once instead of deallocating each object separately.
 - __bounded__: it does not suffer from _blowup_ \[1\], has bounded worst-case allocation
-  times (_wcat_), bounded space overhead (~0.2% meta-data, with low internal fragmentation), and has no internal points of contention using only atomic operations.
+  times (_wcat_) (upto OS primitives), bounded space overhead (~0.2% meta-data, with low internal fragmentation), and has no internal points of contention using only atomic operations.
 - __fast__: In our benchmarks (see [below](#performance)),
   _mimalloc_ outperforms other leading allocators (_jemalloc_, _tcmalloc_, _Hoard_, etc),
   and often uses less memory.
 A nice property is that it does consistently well over a wide range of benchmarks.
 There is also good huge OS page support for larger server programs.

 The [documentation](https://microsoft.github.io/mimalloc) gives a full overview of the API.
 You can read more on the design of _mimalloc_ in the [technical report](https://www.microsoft.com/en-us/research/publication/mimalloc-free-list-sharding-in-action) which also has detailed benchmark results.